for the prologue, minilogue xd & NTS-1

 Why are there 16 folders in each presets pack?

-Due to preset format limitations (in the .prlgprog files), prologue presets contain only the slot number of the user oscillator, not its name or identifier.
+Due to preset format limitations in the prologue and minilogue xd, presets contain only the slot number of the user oscillator, not its name or identifier.
 This would normally prevent any sharing of presets that use a user oscillator: if the slot number you chose is not the same as the one used by the preset creator, you cannot use the preset, and you cannot fix it either, because if you manually change the user oscillator type, you lose all the parameters of the preset.

 However we have developed a workaround: we generate 16 versions of each preset, one for each potential slot (16 possible positions).
-The first limitation is that if you decide to change the order of those of your user oscillators that are used in presets, you will have to resend the presets made for the new slot number.
-The second limitation is that for presets featuring a main patch and a sub patch, both must use the same user oscillator.
+A limitation is that if you decide to change the order of those of your user oscillators that are used in presets, you will have to reupload the presets, using the ones made for the new slot number.